wrdrd/docs/_sources/consulting/computer-engineering.txt

 volatile storage technologies
 which require voltage to remain applied in order to maintain state.

-* RAM is hundreds of times faster than many/most other :ref:`Storage` methods.
+* RAM is hundreds of times faster than many/most other :ref:`Persistent Storage` methods.
 * It takes seconds for the voltage from RAM to discharge.
 * A *cold boot* or *cold reboot* is when the RAM gets a few seconds (sometimes 30 or more) to discharge. (**"the magic touch"**)